The Empire Strikes Back: Box office

 The first North American screening of The Empire Strikes Back took place at the John F. Kennedy Center for the Performing Arts (pictured in 2010).

 A sneak preview of The Empire Strikes Back took place on May 6, 1980 at the Dominion Theatre in London, followed by another preview screening on May 17 at the Kennedy Center in Washington, D.C.
 This event, which featured the principal cast, was attended by 600 children, including Special Olympians.
-The film's world premiere took place on May 20 at the Odeon Leicester Square in London.
-Dubbed "Empire Day", the event included actors in Stormtrooper attire interacting with people across the city.
+The film's world premiere took place on May 20 at the Odeon Leicester Square cinema in London.
+Dubbed "Empire Day", the event featured actors in Stormtrooper attire interacting with people across the city.

 In North America, Empire opened mid-week on May 21, leading into the extended Memorial Day holiday weekend.
 The number of theaters was deliberately limited to 126 to make it difficult to get a ticket, thus generating more appeal—a strategy used with films expected to receive positive word of mouth.
 The film earned $1.3 million during its opening day—an average of $10,581 per theater.
 It garnered a further $4.9 million during the weekend and $1.5 million during the Monday holiday, for a total of $6.4 million—an average of $50,919 per theater.
 This made Empire the number one film of the weekend, ahead of the counterprogrammed debuts of the comedy The Gong Show Movie ($1.5 million) and The Shining ($600,000).
-By the end of its first week, the film had earned $9.6 million—a 60% increase over Star Wars—averaging $76,201 per theater, the highest-ever figure for a film in over 100 theaters.
+By the end of its first week, Empire had earned $9.6 million—a 60% increase over Star Wars—averaging $76,201 per theater, the highest-ever figure for a film in over 100 theaters.

-It remained number one until its fourth weekend, when it fell to third with $3.6 million, behind the spoof comedy Wholly Moses! ($3.62 million) and the Western Bronco Billy ($3.7 million).
+Empire remained number one until its fourth weekend, when it fell to third with $3.6 million, behind the spoof comedy Wholly Moses! ($3.62 million) and the Western Bronco Billy ($3.7 million).
 It regained the number one position in its fifth weekend, expanding its theater count to 823 and earning $10.8 million.
 Combined with its weekday gross, Empire garnered a single-week gross of approximately $20 million, a box office record the film would hold until Superman IIs $24 million the following year.
-It remained number one for the next seven weeks, before falling to number two in its thirteenth week with $4.3 million, behind the debuting Smokey and the Bandit II ($10.9 million).
+Empire remained number one for the next seven weeks, before falling to number two in its thirteenth week with $4.3 million, behind the new release Smokey and the Bandit II ($10.9 million).
 Detailed box office tracking is unavailable for the rest of Empires 32-week, 1,278-theater total run.